 Response time is defined as that period between the notification of response personnel by the dispatch center that an emergency is in progress until arrival of the first fire department response unit at the emergency.
-When turnout time and travel time are combined, the performance goal for response time is within 5 minutes, 20 seconds, 90 percent of the time for fire incidents and within 5 minutes, 90 percent of the time for emergency medical incidents, and within 5 minutes, 20 seconds, 90 percent of the time for all other priority incidents.
+When turnout time and travel time are combined, the performance goal for response time is within 5 minutes, 20 seconds, 90 percent of the time for fire incidents and within 5 minutes, 90 percent of the time for fire incidents and within 5 minutes, 90 percent of the time for all other priority incidents.